 Gold in Jewelry

 If you believe that, because you possess a lot of gold jewelry, you own a small fortune, then you are wrong.
 In jewel manufacturing the amount of gold is small.
 The purity of gold is measured in carats.
 The purest amount of gold you can find is 24 carats.
-However, in jewelry 14 or 18 carat is common.
+However, in jewelry 14 or 18 carats is common.
 Bear in mind a low amount of gold in jewelry does not mean that it is not good enough, as gold in its purest form (24 carats) could bend or deform quite easily.

 Gold as an Investment

 Of all precious metals gold has been the most popular as an investment.
-Although, the gold market is also subject to speculation and volatility as are other markets, investors invest in gold to diversify and reduce risk.
-They do this mainly by putting money into futures, contracts and derivatives because gold has shown to be mainly a hedge against inflation and economic uncertainty.
+Although the gold market is also subject to speculation and volatility as are other markets, investors invest in gold to diversify and reduce risk.
+They do this mainly by putting money into futures, contracts, and derivatives because gold has shown to be mainly a hedge against inflation and economic uncertainty.